 Find out about existing and potential customers

 - Log customers’ comments, complaints and requests.
-Seek feedback at meetings, through surveys or by printing a feedback form on bills or receipts.
+Seek feedback at meetings, through surveys or by soliciting feedback on bills, receipts or online order confirmations.

 - Find out why you lose customers to your competitors.
-For example, look for trends in quotations that do not convert into orders, or talk with competitors’ customers at industry events and shows.
+For example, look at your quotes that didn't convert into orders and see whether there is a trend, or talk with competitors’ customers at industry events and shows.

 Know your business environment